Our world has changed dramatically, almost unnoticed.

 Despite the high stakes, Houston did exactly what a professional trainer would do.
 The crew's conversation with the space center proved to be the best way to handle the advent of this lunar flight using 1970 technology.

-The mission was saved thanks to professional, disciplined discussions between the crew of Apollo 13 and the Houston Space Center, which made it possible to deal with sudden events.
+The mission was saved thanks to professional, disciplined conversations between the crew of Apollo 13 and the Houston Space Center that made it possible to deal with sudden events.
 This is still the fascination of the Apollo 13 mission today.

 Safety protocols and crew training were improved after Apollo 13, as was crew resource management (communication, teamwork, situational awareness, decision-making and leadership).
 The key feature here: structured conversations.

-In retrospect, structured discussions and standardization following the experience of the event helped to simplify a previously complex environment.
+In retrospect, structured conversations and standardization following the experience of the event helped simplify a previously complex environment.

-And nobody masters simplification better than the automotive industry.
+And no one does simplification better than the automotive industry.

-While cars were manufactured almost exclusively by hand for the first 50 years, the introduction of automation and robotics steadily doubled the productivity and quality of manufacturing.
+While cars were made almost entirely by hand for the first 50 years, the introduction of automation and robotics steadily doubled the productivity and quality of manufacturing.
 As a result, manual labor and complexity (worker coordination, rework, etc.) have been eliminated, the manufacturing process simplified and production volumes increased.
-Unit costs are falling and soon almost every Western family will be able to afford their own car.
+Unit costs are falling, and soon almost every Western family could afford its own car.

 But today, as software-controlled electric vehicles and cars with combustion engines are produced in parallel by the same manufacturer, the complexity has grown again.
 Due to the necessary changeover from the old engineering production system (cars with combustion engines) to the new engineering and production system (software-controlled electric vehicles), the complexity today is unprecedented.